 We have prepared a set of policies and information for your reference which you can browse from the navigation menu on the left side.

-To get a quick introduction to our deposition process, you may watch our video featuring Dante, a project leader, and Nora a curator at ARCHE.
+To get a quick introduction to ARCHE, you may watch our videos featuring Dante, a project leader, and Nora a curator at ARCHE.

-ARCHE is a service offered by ACDH-OeAW, an institutional and national centre of expertise in digital humanities founded with the intention to foster the change towards the digital paradigm in the humanities.
+ARCHE is a service offered by the ACDH-CH, a national centre of expertise founded with the intention to promote the change towards the digital paradigms in the humanities.

-ARCHE was awarded the CoreTrustSeal, a core level certification for trustworthy data repository systems.
+ARCHE was awarded the CoreTrustSeal in 2017, a core level certification for trustworthy data repository systems.
 To learn more, visit coretrustseal.org.
-ARCHE is also recognised as a CLARIN Centre B by CLARIN.
+ARCHE has also been recognised as a service providing centre (B-Centre) by the European Research Infrastructure CLARIN.

-To aid researchers in preparing their data for long term preservation, ARCHE offers a set of policies and standards as well as consultancy.
+To support researchers in preparing their data for long term preservation, ARCHE offers a set of policies and standards as well as consulting.

-As the successor of the Language Resources Portal (LRP), ARCHE offers language resources as Austria’s connection point to the European network of CLARIN Centres.
+As the successor of the Language Resources Portal (LRP), ARCHE is one of Austria’s connection points to the European network of CLARIN Centres.

-ARCHE has embraced the FAIR Data Principles and provides Findable, Accessible, Interoperable and Reusable data and metadata.
+ARCHE has embraced the FAIR Data Principles providing Findable, Accessible, Interoperable and Reusable data and metadata.